Speedmob/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge: adds 128 to the value of TRUEKNOWLEDGE and prints it using echo

 9-divide_and_rule: Divides POWER by DIVIDE and prints the results using echo

+10-love_exponent_breath: prints BREATH to the power of LOVE using **